Vol. 38 No. 1 | Spring 2014

 Take a tour through our new building with an interactive map of each floor.

-During a busy weekend in which the National Board members visited Lubbock, the Texas Tech University College of Media & Communication celebrated the opening of its new building with a special dedication.
+During a busy weekend in which the National Professional Advisory Board members visited Lubbock, the Texas Tech University College of Media & Communication celebrated the opening of its new building with a special dedication.

 Chancellor Kent Hance opened the dedication, calling the building a "first-class building."
 Hance said the building renovation project totaled $25 million.